The Best Hostels in La Paz, Bolivia

 Okay, that last point may have been because we were in lockdown in this hostel due to a country-wide census, but you catch my drift.

 If you look at the reviews for any other hostel in La Paz they just don’t compare, which is why the majority of backpackers end up staying here whether they like to party or not.
+Wild Rover Hostel La Paz consistently receives great reviews for its atmosphere, friendly staff, and great bar that keeps the party going late into the night.

 Luckily the hostel is big enough to accommodate plenty of parties and more, so I spent the majority of my weekend in Bolivian lockdown lounging in the gardens playing Monopoly Deal and eating the emergency sandwiches I’d made with some friends I’d made on the bus from Puno to La Paz.
+The shared lounge areas provide plenty of space to meet new friends, and the communal areas are perfect for socialising even if you’re not into the party scene.

 Okay, we did join in the party for a rendition or two of Sweet Caroline, but it is the kind of hostel you can avoid that sort of thing if you want to.

-Other Best Hostels in La Paz
+Other Great Hostels in La Paz by Neighbourhood

-Best Hostel in Sagarnaga Street, La Paz
+Best Hostels in Sagarnaga Street – The Heart of La Paz

 Sagarnaga Street is one of the most famous things to do in La Paz.
 They call it the Witches’ Market, and the street is full of souvenir shops with brightly coloured umbrellas hanging above.
 It’s a really cute vibe, but this is a very touristy spot.